biopython/biopython.github.io/wiki/Mailing_lists.md

 few dedicated mailing lists.
 Please join us; to avoid spam, you can post a message only if you are subscribed to the mailing list.

-A few other useful places for questions and answers:
+A few other useful places for questions and answers - but please don't post duplicate your questions here and on the mailing list:

 -   [BioStar](http://biostar.stackexchange.com/) -- A dedicated
     Bioinformatics question and answer forum.
 Please tag your post